5 Stunning Order Confirmation Email Examples for You To Steal Today

 Why are these messages so powerful, and how can you make them so mighty?
 These and other questions we’ll explore in this article.

-So let’s look at how you can use the order confirmation email to drive email conversions and boost your online sales.
+So, let’s look at how you can use the order confirmation email to drive email conversions and boost your online sales.

-What is Order Confirmation Email?
+What is an Order Confirmation Email?

 The definition

-An order confirmation email is a message that a merchant sends immediately after the customer completes a purchase.
 Although these emails don’t have a strictly defined structure, they usually cover the information about the last order: acquired products, the amount spent, estimated delivery time, and address.

 Often, this kind of email contains additional components that increase performance.